Halil-T/16-bit-CPU/README.md

 -J type: opcode(4) reg addr

-The ALU accepts and outputs 16 bit data, and processe commands to add and subtract, as well as logical and, or, nor, xor, nand, and lsl, as can be seen in [alu.v](https://github.com/Halil-T/16-bit-SingleCycle-CPU/blob/8a1f315729565a28dbdfaa9c44180b4b2302795d/alu.v).
+The ALU accepts and outputs 16 bit data, and processes commands to add and subtract, as well as logical and, or, nor, xor, nand, and lsl, as can be seen in [alu.v](https://github.com/Halil-T/16-bit-SingleCycle-CPU/blob/8a1f315729565a28dbdfaa9c44180b4b2302795d/alu.v).

 # Design Decisions